Thom Eberhardt

 Thomas Everett "Thom" Eberhardt (born March 7, 1947) is an American film director, producer and screenwriter.
 Eberhardt has won two awards and two nominations.
 He is most noted for his work on Without a Clue, Honey, I Blew Up the Kid, and the cult classic Night of the Comet.
+Eberhardt, formerly a member of Writers Guild of America West, left and maintained financial core status in 2008.